 The engine eventually ran, which was very gratifying!
 In the end it ran really well, after suffering from a significant cock-up on the ignition front - I was trying to use a contact-breaker distributor with an ignition coil designed for use with an electronic distributor - it gave enough sparks to let the engine run, but not enough to sustain proper running.
 To fix this problem I fitted a Bosch distributor from a Mk 3 Escort, using the instructions from Wallage's X-flow book.
 Unfortunately, his instructions were wrong!
 After swapping the black and green wires the engine ran very sweetly.

-It's passed the SVA in October 2005, and it's now done about 7,500 miles.
-The next objective, apart from getting out there and driving it as often as possible, is to fit a windscreen - this car will never be finished!
+It's passed the SVA in October 2005, and it's now done about 14,500 miles.
+It is still getting fiddled with - this car will never be finished!